nhstaple/p1-instructor-interface/README.md

 * click edit to edit a collection
 * takes user back to add collection page with pre-populated data
 * user can make changes then resubmit the collection with updates

+### Editing vocab items

+* when editing/creating a collection, click edit on any existing vocab item in the collection
+* make any changes and submit